taivlam/cps218/assignment-ch-1.md

     * You definitely have seen the word "hypervisor" if you spent more than 10 minutes reading the Qubes OS documentation.

 ## Question 18
-> Which of the following Linux distributions is likely to be used by a cybersecurity worker?<br>
+> Which of the following Linux distributions is likely to be used by a cybersecurity worker?
+>
 > a.
 Fedora<br>
 > b.
 Ubuntu<br>
 > c.
 Kali<br>